 Considering applying for a consultant social worker position?
 Take a look at what two typical days might look like:

 9.30am – Children in need review meeting

 There are three children in the family and there is a large professional network.
-You are supporting one of your participants who is chairing the meeting as it is the first time they have chaired a meeting of this size.
+You are supporting one of your participants who is chairing a meeting for the first time.
 You have an opportunity to debrief them after the meeting before going to your next visit.